 McSmith then went directly to the office of Jack Dromey, another Midlands MP, ally of Watson and Coyne supporter, on the 2nd floor of Portcullis House, where he proceeded to discuss with Dromey the role that ‘Nick’ (presumably Nick Buckley, media for Coyne and close friend of Watson) would play in the 5 days remaining until ballots for the Unite election are sent out.

 The conversation was overheard from outside the room, through an open door.

-These meetings prove a direct relationship between these Labour MPs and the Coyne campaign campaign – and that Tom Watson’s staff is using time paid for by the Labour Party to interfere in Unite’s election.
+These meetings prove a direct relationship between these Labour MPs and the Coyne campaign – and that Tom Watson’s staff is using time paid for by the Labour Party to interfere in Unite’s election.

 In view of the likely deliberate breach of the Data Protection Act by someone in the Labour Party, who appear to have been feeding members’ contact information to Coyne’s campaign, this meeting also suggests a significant avenue of investigation for the Information Commissioner’s Office.